SystemsApproach/sdn/access.rst

 understands how to build a network out of a collection of L2/L3 Ethernet switches.

-But this makes the access network fertile ground for SDN, and the introduction of disaggregation, commodity hardware, and cloud-based software.
+But this makes the access network fertile ground for SDN.
 To understand what this means, we need to start with a brief overview of the legacy systems being replaced.
-We do this in the context of the two specific access technologies mentioned in the
-introduction: PON and RAN.
+We do this in the context of the two specific access technologies mentioned in the introduction: PON and RAN.
 Fortunately, from our 10,000-foot view, their respective architectures are strikingly similar.
 Of course the details differ significantly, but hiding (or even eliminating) gratuitous detail is one of the main values that SDN brings to the table.

 Before getting to the specifics, we need one more bit of context.
 ISPs (e.g., Telco or Cable companies) that offer broadband service often